alpeshdgapps/photoid-india-legal/index.md

 When you use credits and request a studio-quality version of your photo, the selected photo is sent through our processing flow to our third-party AI processing provider.
 Our current provider is Replicate (replicate.com), a cloud AI processing service operated by Replicate Inc. We may change this provider in the future; if we do, we will update this section.

 The provider is used only to produce the requested background-removal or background-cleanup result.
+The provider processes the selected photo on our behalf as a service provider and returns the processed result to the app.
+We do not authorize the provider to use your photo for advertising, resale, or any independent purpose unrelated to providing the processing service.
+We do not sell your photos or share them with third parties for their own use.

 - Your photo is transmitted over HTTPS using encrypted connections
 - The provider processes the photo and returns the result
 - We do not store your photos on servers we operate
 - We do not use your photos to train machine learning models
-- For API-based processing with our current provider, input parameters, output values, output files, and logs are automatically removed after about one hour by default
+- For API-based processing with our current provider, the provider states that input parameters, output values, output files, and logs are automatically removed after about one hour by default

 The provider processes data according to its own terms and privacy policy.
 For the current provider's privacy policy, see: https://replicate.com/privacy